Maxxis Assegai Review

 Not surprisingly, the Assegai also shines in the braking traction department.
 Again, the tall knobs and relatively wide spacing of them provide lots of bite into the surface, whatever that might be.
 The knobs are vertical and grab into the dirt like claws.
 If you're looking for a tire that slows and stops with the best of 'em, even in super loose conditions, the Assegai has got you covered.

-It shares the highest marks for braking traction with other aggressive tires like the WTB Convict, and the Maxxis Minion DHR II.
-By contrast, the semi-slick tires we tested, like the Specialized Slaughter Grid, have a faster rolling low-profile center tread and consequently less braking traction.
+It shares the high marks for braking traction with other aggressive tires like the WTB Convict, and the Maxxis Minion DHR II.
+If you prioritize braking control, the Assegai has you covered.

 Rolling Resistance

 We expected it to feel slower than it actually does, but we found it to be comparable to the WTB Convict, but faster rolling than the Schwalbe Magic Mary.
-Of course, it rolls way slower than tires designed to have less rolling resistance like the Specialized Slaughter Grid, but these tires are meant to do different things and are worlds apart in their performance.
+Of course, it rolls way slower than tires designed to have less rolling resistance, but these tires are meant to do different things and are worlds apart in their performance.

 Longevity

 Throughout our testing, the Assegai has proven itself to be a rather durable tire.
-The beefy dual-ply DH casing shows virtually no signs of wear, and we aren't even sure we could pinch flat this tire if we tried.
+The EXO casing has proven tough enough to stand up to everyday trail rides, and tougher casings are available for those who are concerned about getting flats.
 The 3C MaxxGrip rubber compound is impressively tacky, and that softer rubber compound is likely to wear faster than something harder.

 We haven't had the chance to ride the Assegai enough to wear them out, but many of the other tires in our test are showing more wear on the side knobs after the same amount of riding.
 Perhaps this is due to the tread design that has tread in the transitional zone to share the load of the cornering forces?
 It's safe to assume that when used as a rear tire, the side knobs would tend to wear more quickly.
 Either way, we're impressed with the longevity of the rubber considering the softer compound used.